5 Best Safety Glasses for Construction & Woodworking 2024

 3. JORESTECH Safety Glasses (12 Pack) – Best Value

-We have found the JORESTECH Eyewear Safety Glasses to be the best safety glasses for the money.
+We have found the JORESTECH Eyewear Safety Glasses to be the best construction safety glasses for the money.
 They have a standard-sized, flexible frame with polycarbonate lenses to protect your eyes from flying debris and UV rays.
 They do seem to have some sort of coating on them, though, that makes the vision appear cloudy.
 Even though they are advertised as being scratch-resistant, it doesn’t take much to scratch them.
 They also fog up extremely easily, all of which make seeing clearly difficult.

 They come in a pack of 12, so they are great if you need multiple pairs or just want some extras around in case the ones you’re wearing get damaged.
 This is a good thing.
 Since they are such an inexpensive product, the quality isn’t anywhere near that of the DEWALT or NoCry glasses.
 You may find that some of them come out of the bag with defects.